 [Note: This essay was written just two months before the pandemic hit.
 The fever seems to have been in the air already, and these thoughts poured out.
 I think they are still relevant.]

-A mighty bolt has struck our western consciousness, like Thor announcing that the Age of Climate Anxiety has arrived.
+A mighty bolt has struck our western consciousness.
+The Age of Climate Anxiety is here.

-As a participant in these conversations I’d like to scratch open another view.
-Because I think these concerns reflect a core problem that got us into this mess in the first place.
+As a participant in these conversations, I’d like to scratch open a suggestion.
+I think these concerns reflect a core problem that got us into this mess in the first place.

 A different take on emotion